(Revised) Be afraid, but not very afraid. A Note about COVID-19: and Delta Variant

 - If a relative or guess shows to be sick regardless of illness you both should wear a mask to reduce chances of contamination up to 30 minutes after guess leaves.

-We can ride this COVID-19 Pandemic by following these simple, basic rules and staying up to date with CDC Guidelines, being afraid of the Virus will keep you alert, to stay safe.
+We can ride this COVID-19-Delta Pandemic by following simple, basic rules above and staying up to date with CDC Guidelines, Following Mask recommendations but most important, getting Vaccinated.
+Gives being alive a whole new perspective, the world looks better six feet above ground than six below, being afraid of the Virus will keep you alert to stay safe, do all the right things so we all can talk about this challenging times, many years into the future.
 Discuss, Like, Share, follow.